Has anyone upset you lately? When I get rattled, generally it’s by folks who:

 Clearly, I’m rather mortified by my flaws and I’d much prefer to chuck them out onto Bill.
 I’m better off making peace with the immature scuz-bucket BS (belief systems) that are within me.

 *Spoiler alert* – this is a lifetime effort.
 Fond as we are of “quick and easy,” there appear to be no short cuts.
-Sorry.
+Sigh.

 The scoundrels we rally against give us accurate feedback about the denied pain and unfinished business in ourselves.
 The more we plug our hearts to the frazzled fifth grader within, the more she pops up.
 Either: